sartaj-codes/StoryShare/README.md

 # StoryShare
 ### Introduction
-Its a is social networking sites.
+Its kind of social networking site.
 Share your story be famous and get rewards .

 ### Working
 By choosing an unique username. create an account. <br>